MicrosoftDocs/well-architected/well-architected/architect-role/fundamentals.md

 Use the principles, checklists, assessments, and reference materials in architecture frameworks to establish a process that fits the workload.
 Combine frameworks with personal techniques, such as mind mapping.

 Architecture is about communication as much as it's about the end product.
-Make sure you're optimizing for clear and intentional decision-making, tradeoff acknowledgment, and clear communication in your established processes.
+Make sure that you're optimizing for intentional decision-making, tradeoff acknowledgment, and clear communication in your established processes.

 ## Next steps